 07 Jan Which Documents are Needed for Divorce in Florida?

-Under certain circumstances (such as a contested divorce), when a client signs on with our firm, we make a few requests of documents from them.
+Under certain circumstances (such as a contested divorce), when a client signs on with our firm, we make a few requests for documents from them.
 These documents are commonly referred to as “Mandatory Disclosures“, which the Florida Family Courts may require you to turn over to your spouse.
 (We do not usually need to obtain as much documentation from clients who are able to go through with the Uncontested Divorce or Simplified Petitions for Dissolution processes.)
-While we will provide you with a full list, depending upon your particular circumstances, of what you will need to provide, you will find a list of documents which may be needed for your Florida divorce below.
+While we will provide you with a full list, depending upon your particular circumstances, of what you will need to provide, you will find a list of documents that may be needed for your Florida divorce below.

 Documents Needed for Divorce:

 2. All personal (1040) federal and state tax income returns, gift lax returns, and intangible personal property lax returns for the preceding 3 years; IRS forms W-2, 1099, and K- I for the past year because the income tax return for the past year has not been prepared

 3. Pay stubs or other evidence of earned income for the past 3 months

 4. A statement identifying the source and amount of all income for the 3 months before the service of the financial affidavit, if not reflected on the pay stubs produced.

 5. All loan applications and financial statements prepared for any purpose or used for any purpose within the 12 months preceding the service of the financial affidavit

 6. All deeds to real estate in which the other party presently owns or owned an interest within the past 3 years.
 All promissory notes in which the other party presently owns or owned an interest in within the last 12 months.
 All present leases in which the other party owns an interest.